frederic-perez/AmE-dictionary/data/dictionary.md

 __contraption__ _n_ :three: /kun-TRAP-shun/ A contraption is a usually mechanical or electronic device or gadget.
 A device that is very useful for a particular job. _Syn_ gizmo, appliance, contrivance, gadget, widget, gismo, convenience _The students worked as a team to create a Rube Goldberg contraption that can fill a pet food bowl at the press of a lever._
 __contrarian__
 __contrarious__ _adj_ Difficult to deal with. _Syn_ cross-grained _I do not know how people tolerate teenage girls; they are the most contrarious creatures ever to walk the Earth!_
-__contretemps__ _n_ :three: /KAHN-truh-tahn/ The word contretemps refers to an inconvenient or embarrassing occurrence or situation.
+__contretemps__ _n_ :four: /KAHN-truh-tahn/ The word contretemps refers to an inconvenient or embarrassing occurrence or situation.
 It can also refer to a dispute or argument.
 An unforeseen event that disrupts the normal course of things; an inopportune occurrence. _Syn_ mishap, predicament, calamity _His cross-country tour had its full share of comic contretemps._
 __contrite__ _adj_ :nine: __1__ Caused by or showing sincere remorse. __2__ Filled with a sense of guilt and the desire for atonement; penitent: a contrite sinner. :es: arrepentido
 __contrition__ _n_ :three::hammer:
 __contrivance__ _n_ :eight: An elaborate or deceitful plan or expedient. _Syn_ stratagem, plan, design, measure, scheme, trick, plot, dodge, expedient, ruse, artifice, machination _This “shortage” is nothing more than a contrivance to raise prices._